argentsea/docfx/tutorials/quickstart2.md

 This hierarchy, then, defines a server name once, to be used for the entire shard set.
 The read and write logins are also defined once, to be used by all read or write connections in the shard set.
 Each shard has a distinct database name.
 ArgentSea can build read and write connections to each data store without the need to configure any of this data redundantly — the login, server name, and database names are each managed only once.

-In your project, open the appsettings file and add this configuration, updating the JSON to the appropriate server references.
+When you save this configuration to project’s appsettings file, be sure to update the JSON to the appropriate server references.

 You might consider moving the login password information to the UserSecrets store, which is a best practice.
 Simply remove the password entries from the appsettings.json hierarchy and add them to the usersecrets.json file.